LV-VL4/ElvOnTheShelf/README.md

+DNI 's :

-I dont like being covered by anyone expect my friends, because it might makes me annoyed and a little mad, i could hide u if u do.
+1. I dont like being covered by anyone expect my friends, because it might makes me annoyed and a little mad, i could hide u if u do.

-If u copied one of my skins, please dni, i dont like being copied.
+2. If u copied one of my skins, please dni, i dont like being copied.

-and if u want to insp that's alright,but  just dont heavy insp to much.

-Please dont randomly friend me if we have  one interact.
+3. Please dont randomly friend me if we have  one interact.

-entp/esfp.

-always or sometimes active on pony town.

-I can be found in everyplace like GI, SP, KNY, Down below market.

-Please DNI with me just to make death jokes with fictional characters, Example: Rengoku Kyojuro, Ace, Muichiro, Genya, and etc.

-I like K-pop(don't worry I'm not one of those fans), kikuo(I think), krushclub song + phonk

-often play, MLBB, Guardian Tales, crk(sometimes), Pony town
+4. if you make some unfunny jokes, like death jokes.
+PLEASE.
+DNI.

+5. problematic , prxshipper, pedxphiles , DNI.

+6. if you copied on of my friends and fams skins/morphs.
+DNI.

+INT 's :

+1. i dont mind having a conversation!!!!

+2. i can get a little freaky with my friends, sorry if i made you uncomfortable...😿

+3. i can be found in any places!!!, like kny, gi/hsr, jjk, solarballs, beach below market(might collecting pearls) , but if you dont find me anywhere in one these areas, i might be with my friends or on island

+4. PLEASEEE INT IF YOUR A FAN OF ADO OMG!!

+5. i like matching skins with my friends a lot sometimes LOLL

+6. my fav song is mostly jpop!! but i listened to ado a lot sometimes LOLL